CodinGlitch/gradle-templates/README.md

 | `$uppercase_loader`   | The current loader in lowercase, i.e. `fabric`                  |
 | `$capitalized_loader` | The current loader capitalized, i.e. `Fabric`                   |
 | `$version`            | Your version number as provided by the properties, i.e. `1.0.0` |
+\
+You can add a file to your root project folder named `changelog.md`, which will be pulled and used for the changelog of the published file.